 A PDF copy of the report is available for FREE download (link :Top 10 technology trends).

-Click on the link for a brief overview of the trends, case studies and some of the organizations leading in the space.
+Click on the link for an overview of the trends and case studies from organizations leading in the space.

 - Artificial Intelligence (AI), Machine Learning and Cognitive technologies – Tech analysts will remember 2017 as the year when business world finally started getting serious about the disruptive potential of AI.
 The tech Oligopoly – Apple, Amazon, Facebook, Google and Microsoft – announced large investments in AI and began showcasing solution offerings for consumers and businesses.
 2018 is also likely to see startups, tech-service firms and the academia addressing the skill shortage.

 - Big Data – Analytics, aggregation and visualization – We create 2.5 quintillion bytes of data every day; and over 90% of the data in the world today has been created in the last two years alone.
 As the challenges of big-data are being understood, innovative applications are highlighting potential to glean insights from the aggregated sources.